Functioning of diaphragm pump

-Suction and discharge — Sequence of an FTI Air diaphragm pump
+Suction and discharge — Sequence of an Air Operated Double Diaphragm pump or AODD pump.

 Diaphragm pumps are positive displacement pumps.
 They use a combination of the reciprocating action of two flexible diaphragms, two inlet and two outlet ball check valves to pump a fluid.

 There are two pump chambers which are divided by the diaphragms into air and fluid regions.

 The two diaphragms are connected to a common shaft located in the center section.